RichGuk/vim-files/README.markdown

 These are my configuration files for Vim.
 I've placed them on Github so that I can keep all my machines up-to-date, however it's always good to share.

-I run this on Vim 7.2 (and above), so unsure if it will work with older Vim versions!
+I run this on Vim 7.3 (and above), should work fine with Vim 7.2 also.

 It includes more up-to-date version of: